 Alex Drummond, Translation and Interpreting Instructor at the Kant Kaw School of Interpretation and Translation, has been working as a translator with the language pair of Burmese and English ever since he graduated in 2012 from the School of Oriental and African Studies (SOAS) in London, England with a degree in Southeast Asian Studies and Burmese Language.
 As well as being one of a tiny number of native British speakers who have reached an advanced level of fluency in Burmese language through years of meticulous academic study, he is one of a handful of native English speakers actively working as a translator of Burmese > English.
 He has experience providing consecutive translation between INGOs and high level government officials, speaking in Burmese in front of large audiences, and translating numerous reports and documents for organizations in the private sector.
 More recently, he has worked as chief translator for a prominent local news agency for the best part of year, and, outside of his time teaching at KKSIT, he is currently translating a memoir of a former member of the student resistance.

-Nang Lao Kham is a Program Assistant at the Kant Kaw School of Interpretation and Translation (KKSIT).
+Nang Lao Kham is a Program Officer at the Kant Kaw School of Interpretation and Translation (KKSIT).
 She received a Bachelor of Arts in English from Yangon University in 2010.
 Lao Kham has four years of experience in office administration and facilitating meeting and workshops.
 Before coming to Thabyay, she worked as a facilitator for Program in Community Building at the American Center.
 She also served as a trainer and translator for training curriculum for iPACE (Institute of Political and Civic Engagement) at the American Center in Yangon.